Operator splitting for dissipative delay equations: Introduction

 and a scalar-valued delay equation

 Both equations can be solved numerically in an effective way.
-Note that the second equations becomes here an ordinary differential equation with delay, hence the methods described in Bellen and Zennaro \cite{Bellen-Zennaro} can be applied.
+Note that the second equation becomes here an ordinary differential equation with delay, hence the methods described in Bellen and Zennaro \cite{Bellen-Zennaro} can be applied.

-Our aim is to put this example in an abstract perspective explaining the convergence and analyzing the order of convergence in some special cases.
+Our aim is to put this example in an abstract theoretical perspective explaining the convergence and analyze the order of convergence in some special cases.
 To be more specific, we will consider on the Hilbert space $H$ the following abstract delay differential equation

-where $u:[-1,\infty)\to H$ is unknown and the \emph{history function} $u_t$ defined by $u_t(\sigma):=u(t+\sigma)$ for $s\in[-1,0]$.
+where $u:[-1,\infty)\to H$ is unknown and the \emph{history function} $u_t$ defined by $u_t(\sigma):=u(t+\sigma)$ for $\sigma\in[-1,0]$.
 The further precise definitions and assumptions will be made in Section \ref{sec:delay_sg}, see also the monograph B\'{a}tkai and Piazzera \cite{Batkai-Piazzera}.
 In many cases, as explained above, it is easier to solve the equation without delay and the ``pure'' delay equation separately.
 In this case, it is natural to apply some operator splitting procedure described below.